 Up to 5% UNLIMITED cash back on gas!

 If you are a frequent driver, this is the credit card for you.
-The high cash It offers 5% cashback on gas purchases, making it the best gas rewards credit card on the market today.
+The high is 5% cashback on gas purchases, making it the best gas rewards credit card on the market today.
 You are not even capped at any spending amount — so you can literally get 5% of ALL money spent on gas back every single year!

 The only hard requirement is that you must sustain a Pentagon Federal Credit Union account; if you aren’t already a member, this can be accomplished by contributing a minimum of $20 to Voice for America’s Troops.
 Those that are employees of the Pentagon will already have an active account.

 This card only gives 0% APR on balance transfers for the first year.
 You will be calculated an interest rate between 10.24% and 17.99% APR, based on your credit.
-These rates apply for both Standard and Plus card.
+These rates apply for both Standard and Plus cards.

 Most importantly, you are not capped at any cashback earning level.
 As long as you are a Standard cardholder, you will get 3% cashback on all gas purchases; if you are a Plus cardholder, you will always get 5% cashback AND no annual fees ever.